Cotiloo/BlueWhale_Engine/README.md

 ## Contributing

-I Currently Do NOT Accept Contributions to This Project as It is a Hobby Project, But if You Want to Experiment With This Bot Feel Free to Fork it
+I Currently Do NOT Accept Contributions to This Project as It is a Hobby , But if You Want to Experiment With This Bot Feel Free to Fork it